 It may seem like the fees associated with closing your real estate transaction are non-negotiable.
 They are, after all, fees: you’re paying them to your lender, real estate attorney or agent.
 But in fact, there are many ways you can work with all parties involved in your transaction to minimize the amount of money you’re expected to pay on closing:

-•Know where to identify savings: Once you’ve figured out the closing costs you’ll be on the hook for, determine where you may be able to shop around and save.
-Some fees are absolutely non-negotiable, while others may be more flexible.
+Once you’ve figured out the closing costs you’ll be on the hook for, determine where you may be able to shop around and save.
+Some fees are non-negotiable, while others may be more flexible.
 It all depends on the terms of your loan agreement.
 Common services you can shop around for and negotiate include surveys, escrow agents and pest inspectors.

 You’ll need to pay for title and settlement services to close your real estate transaction.
 In most cases, your lender provides you with a title and settlement service they recommend.
-This service may offer you a good value, because many lenders negotiate a bulk discount with the providers.
+This service may offer you a good value because many lenders negotiate a bulk discount with the providers.
 But it’s worth shopping around to find out for sure.

 If you’re strapped for cash at the time of closing, you may want to ask about a no-closing cost transaction.
 In this type of deal structure, the lender rolls up all associated closing costs into your mortgage.
-While this may be tempting, it’s not often recommended – you’re starting out your mortgage owing more on your investment than it’s actually worth.
+While this may be tempting, it’s not often recommended – you’re starting your mortgage owing more on your investment than it’s worth.